The Armenian Genocide: 102 years later

 The 24th of April marks the 102nd anniversary of the Armenian Genocide, the first modern ethnic cleansing in history.

-The roots of the Genocide of Armenians in the Ottoman Empire can trace its roots back to the Tanzimât reforms in 19th century Ottoman Turkey.
+The roots of the Genocide of Armenians in the Ottoman Empire can be traced back to the Tanzimât reforms in 19th century Ottoman Turkey.

 “The (Ottoman) system remained largely unchanged throughout Ottoman history until 1839.
 That year saw the first proposals of an extended period of attempted legal, religious and administrative reform in the empire known as Tanzimât.